zurwolf/git-spindle/_sources/bitbucket.txt

 Calling fork in a previously cloned-but-not-forked repository will create a fork of that repository and set up your remotes.

-.. describe:: git bb forks
+.. describe:: git bb forks [<repo>]

 List all forks of this repository, highlighting the original repository.

-.. describe:: git bb add-remote [--ssh|--http] [<user>]
+.. describe:: git bb add-remote [--ssh|--http] <user> [<name>]

-Add a users fork as a remote using the user's login as name for the remote.
+Add a users fork as a remote using the specified name or the user's login as name for the remote.
 Defaults to adding an http url, but this can be overridden.
 For private repos SSH is used.

+.. describe:: git bb fetch [--ssh|--http] <user> [<refspec>]

+If you don't want to add a user's fork as a remote, but to want to fetch some refs from it, you can use the :command:`fetch` command.
+You can tell it which refs to fetch, and if you don't give a refspec, it will fetch all branches.

 .. describe:: git bb browse [--parent] [<repo>] [<section>]